8.3 Hardening Steel - the First

 |The Cost Issue|

-will only deal with steel because you now have amost of the major tools in your
+only deal with steel because you now have amost of the major tools in your possession that

 Thank God, I don't have to tell you anymore that hardening means to increase the hardness, and that this is the same as raising the yield stress.
 You also know how the yield stress is defined, how it is measured in a tensile test, and that it is just a measure for how easy or difficult it is to move dislocations.
 You know what a dislocation is, and how its movement induces plastic deformation.

 That's why from now on I won't make links anymore whenever terms like those are coming up.

 |We start with solid solution and precipitation hardening of iron and steel.
 We have more or less covered that topic already; look up some old figures.
 This link beautifully illustrates what we are discussing in the context of battling dislocation movement.|